denny202/Social_learnb/README.md

 # Social_learnb
-A social learing platform that allows you to share what you are learning with friends and blend with like minded people
+A social learining platform that allows you to share what you are learning with friends and blend with like minded people